owainlewis/athena/README.markdown

-# vasquez
+# Scout

-Vasquez is a web crawler written in Clojure.
-It can be used for grabbing data from web pages, parsing broken links and checking for page errors.
+Scout is a web crawler written in Clojure.
+It's used for mining interesting data from web pages.

 ## Usage